 So... interests are BEST maintained if they are meaningful to you, not just in the short run, but mid and long-term run.
 This means planning with your values in mind and having discipline in the matters of conscience, and the highest good must remain and be kept central pertaining to the one's best use of their time; even if some transient pleasures are pursued "in the short-run" if it takes "that", among the choices you have, to "get your brain starting to fly right".

-it is my belief that many prolong their ability to get better soon with The Linden Method when they ONLY secure the immediate and not the future.
+- Prolong your ability to get better soon and sustain with The Linden Method when you secure the future and not just the immediate.
 See this "looking down the road" link to familiarize yourself with how looking at ONLY the immediate road in front of you represents FEAR, not relief.
 The analogy is powerful: You can't drive straight (you will drive crooked) if you only look at the immediate road in front of you only, and not a bit down the road "at something better".
-Realize non-interesting activity in the face of trauma that seems bound to repeat itself in your ruminating brain's habit, is not the only fear to conquer or from which to persist against with "experience the feeling and do it anyway" and have fear conquered eventually.
+Realize that "more interesting activity" in the face of trauma that seems bound to repeat itself in your ruminating brain's habit, is not the only fear to conquer or from which to persist with "experience the feeling and do it anyway" and have fear conquered eventually.
 Spiritual/mental fear regarding consequences entailing a less disciplined life, or guilty conscience or lack of discipline, can also bring fear back into one's life.
-The 'looking down the road' link tells from a spiritual account in the Bible of Peter who initially betook with all haste and ALL INTEREST to 'join Jesus on the water': "Peter, surely thrilled by the prospect, climbed out of the boat not into the water but onto the water.
+The 'looking down the road' link tells from a spiritual account in the Bible of Peter who initially betook with all haste and ALL INTEREST to 'join Jesus on the water.
+"Peter, surely thrilled by the prospect, climbed out of the boat not into the water but onto the water.
 While he focused on the Savior, he could do the impossible, even walk on water.
 Initially, Peter was undeterred by the storm.
 But the “boisterous” wind eventually distracted him, and he lost his focus.
 The fear returned.
 Consequently, his faith diminished, and he began to sink.
 “He cried, saying, Lord, save me.”
 The Savior, who is always eager to save, reached out and lifted him up to safety."

 - Think Habits: You will then need to make new anxious/interests habits to keep yourself busy and away from all the old worry patterns AND habits.